-Possession of Marijuana with Intent to Distribute: Can be arrested with imprisonment for up to two- and one-half years or a fine of up to \$5,000.
+Possession of Marijuana with Intent to Distribute: Can be arrested with imprisonment for up to two years or a fine of up to \$5,000.
 Potential for loss of license for up to five years.
 Subsequent offenses could lead to imprisonment for not less than one year and/or a fine of up to \$10,000.